penumbram-zz/the-movie-app/README.md

 ### Features: ###

 All the features described in the documents are present in the solution.
 In addition, the movie results tableview has pagination function.
-Also, the cell clicks can be implemented using the function showDetailsForMovie in MoviesPresenter.swift to show a detail page, which wasn't a requirement but would be nice to have.
+Also, the cell clicks can be implemented using the function showDetailsForMovie in MoviesPresenter.swift to show a detail page, which wasn't a requirement but would be nice to have in the future.
 It's commented as a "TODO" in the code.

+There's no loading screen but if required, it can be easily implemented using [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD)

 ### Tests: ###